Iokete/iokete.github.io/_posts/2024-05-07-House-Of-Force-Heap-Technique.md

 As we can see it doesn’t have PIE enabled but has stack protector and the No eXecute bit enabled.

 The libc version that it uses is 2.28, it is < 2.29 so it doesn’t have any security checks in the top chunk size.
-Now lets decompile the binary and see the code.
+Now let's decompile the binary and see the code.

 ```c
 undefined8 main(void)